Kaique-Freitas/Kaique-Freitas/README.md

 I have experience with projects using JavaScript, Typescript, NodeJS, ReactJS, and React Native.
 I'm a student at Bootcamp Ignite at Rocketseat, where I am learning in practice on the most modern technologies of web and mobile development.

 ### Experience with:
-- JavaScript, React.Js, Next.Js, Node.Js, MySQL, Tailwind, Git, GitHub, Linux
+- JavaScript, TypeScript, React.Js, Next.Js, Node.Js, MySQL, Tailwind, Git, GitHub, Linux

 ---------------------------------------------------